DataKind-DC/rcp2/README.md

 4. Update the Home Fire Risk Map!

 ## How to help out
-1. Check our project and issue board
+1. Check out Projects board
+2. Check out the Wiki for more background information
-2. Message the team coordinators on DKDC slack @Sherika, @matt.barger, and @judy
+3. Message the team coordinators on DKDC slack @Sherika, @matt.barger, and @judy

 ## How to get Involved
 1. Attend DKDC DataJams to meet the team and learn about the project.